Change assessment data gives you excellent insight into how to shape your Change Management projects so that they are structured for success.

 - Detailed Solution Development

-- Organizational level/strategic implementation planning
+- Organisational level/strategic implementation planning

-- Local level/tactical implementation planning and deployment
+- Local-level/tactical implementation planning and deployment

 4. Focus your learning strategy